 Digital Infrastructure facilitates the development, provisioning, use and sharing of digital systems (products and services).
-These include Telecommunications fixed and wireless networks including broadband and high speed networks; terrestrial optic fibre networks, fibre over power lines,
+These include Telecommunications fixed and wireless networks including broadband and high speed networks; terrestrial optic fibre networks, fibre over power lines, submarine cables, satellite communication, mobile communication, IXPs; Postal infrastructure, Digital Terrestrial Broadcasting, Data Centers; Telecenters, Digital and smart devices....
+This foundation pillar also looks at affordable Devices and Digital Platforms.

 Affordable, accessible and reliable infrastructure is the foundation to achieve an inclusive digital transformation.
 Several studies demonstrate that broadband penetration and broadband quality are important factors for economic growth.
-According to a World Bank study, it is estimated that for every 10% increase in broadband penetration in low and middle income countries result in a commensurate increase of 1.38% of the GDP.
-Studies also reveal the economic impact of broadband deployment directly through jobs created by deploying broadband infrastructure, and indirectly as a result of 'spill-over' externalities, such as increased productivity and new products and services i.e. through accelerated innovation.
+According to a World Bank study, it is estimated that for every 10% increase in broadband penetration in low and middle income countries result in a commensurate increase of 1.38% of the GDP2.
+Studies also reveal the economic impact of broadband deployment directly through jobs created by deploying broadband infrastructure, and indirectly as a result of 'spillover' externalities, such as increased productivity and new products and services i.e. through accelerated innovation3.
 In this regard, there is a need to expand national broadband coverage, ensure a conducive regulatory environment, provision of logistical services through transformed digital postal services and provision of digital platforms to serve as a layer on which multiple public and private sector organizations can build new or better services and solutions.
-Internet penetration in Africa is estimated to be 36% or 473 million people online.
-Despite the current infrastructure challenges an additional 300 million people are expected to come online by 2025.
-Increasingly, it is "things" rather than people who are connected (the internet of things includes sensors, voice-activated devices, deospatial instruments, machine to machine communications. vehicle to vehicle communications, etc) and the intelligence of the network resides in the "cloud" rather than in the devices themselves.
+Internet penetration in Africa is estimated to be 36% or 473 million people online.4 Despite the current infrastructure challenges an additional 300 million people are expected to come online by 2025.
+Increasingly, it is "things" rather than people who are connected (the internet of things includes sensors, voice-activated devices, geospatial instruments, machine to machine communications, vehicle to vehicle communications, etc) and the intelligence of the network resides in the "cloud" rather than in the devices themselves.
 Therefore, to harness benefits or "dividends" from the digital transformation, abundant, low-cost connectivity is essential as it is widely understood that broadband drives productivity, innovation and growth.

 Digital platforms are also an essential element of digital infrastructure and can serve people, businesses, and government agencies in all aspects of life, including healthcare, education, commerce, transportation, and public benefits.
 Digital platforms serve or enable other products or services.
 For the people who use these platforms to receive their monthly pensions, securely login to a government e-services portal, pay their utility bills, submit a complaint, access public information, or find a person to rent their car, these platforms can provide a seamless service delivery experience that increases user convenience, savings, and agency.
-For governments, digital platforms can increase the efficiency and effectiveness of core functions and services; reduce unnecessary duplication of systems; combat fraud and corruption by increasing the security and traceability of transactions; and improve civic engagement and accountability.
-For businesses, commercial platforms are an efficient mechanism to help firms, especially SMEs, expand access to markets, exchange goods and services and tap into underutilized assets and human resources, which potentially leads to more and better jobs in the economy.
+For governments, digital platforms can increase the efficiency and effectiveness of core functions and services; reduce unnecessary duplication of systems; combat fraud